AntonioMR/GettingAndCleaningDataCourseProject/CodeBook.md

 ## The Dataset Variables

 The course project requests that only the measurements on the mean and standard deviation for each measurement must be extracted.
 And furthermore the labels must be transformed into more appropiate ones.
 Only variables with mean and stardard deviation observation have been taken to create the requested tables.
-Created tables have sixty six variables in adition to the subject and sport variable.
+Created tables have sixty six variables in adition to the subject and activity variable.
 All the variables labels in the generated tables are based in the originals ones.
 Specials characters like '-', '\(' or '\)' have been removed.
 In adition the "mean" and "std" strings have been changed with "Mean" and "Std" in order to obtain more readable ones (low Camel) instead of all lowcase ones.
 The original variables can be founded in the *features.txt* file contained in the raw dataset.
 Both generated tables have the following variables:

 1. **subject:** Subject who practiced the activitie
-1. **sport:**  Activitie that was being practiced
+1. **activity:**  activity that was being practiced
 1. **tBodyAccMeanX:** Body acceleration mean X axis
 1. **tBodyAccMeanY:** Body acceleration mean Y axis
 1. **tBodyAccMeanZ:** Body acceleration mean Z axis